dr-seshadhri/dr-seshadhri.github.io/_pages/about.md

 - I am currently researching the effect of bacteria on aggressive prostate cancer and delving into the role of the prostate microbiome in the setting of cancer.

 - Outside of science, I have a keen interest in sports - both watching and playing it.
 I also host a podcast in my mother tongue, Tamil, about Liverpool Football Club.
 I am also an avid reader and love reading books.

+- **You can find my social media links on the left hand side.
+Please feel free to contact me through email or LinkedIn for any professional correspondence**